ReneBri/MaxSchwarzHowReactWorksBehindTheScenes/README.md

 const employee2 = employee1;
 ```

-What we're actually doing is only copying the pointer in the stack and to the object in the heap.
+What we're actually doing is only copying the pointer in the stack and not the object in the heap.
 Hence changes to one means changes to the other.

 **_ Misc Details About Comparisons _**